phenom-company/AIDA_ICO_SmartContract/README.md

 ```cs
 function returnEther() public
 ```
-Allows investors to return their investments(in ETH) if preICO or ICO_RETURN_DURATION is not over yet and burns tokens.
+Allows investors to return their investments(in ETH) if return period is not expired  yet and burns tokens.

 **returnOtherCrypto**